Botanical Name: Lemna minor L, Spirodela polyrhiza.

 Pedanius Dioscorides (1st century AD) recommended duckweed against St. Anthony’s fire (Erysipelas).

-Henrik Smith (1495 – ca. 1563), a Danish humanist and a doctor mentions the herb in his writings where he writes that it can be used as a preventative measure against plague-like diseases.
+Henrik Smith (1495 – ca. 1563), a Danish humanist and a doctor, mentioned the herb in his writings where he writes that it can be used as a preventative measure against plague-like diseases.

 Simon Paulli (1603 – 1680), a Danish physician and naturalist, wrote that the herb could be used by women if they suffered from headaches due to overexposure to the sun.
 They should then enclose it in a linen cloth and place it on the forehead.